van-essa/ladybike/README.md

 ### People

-- Daisy Mc Girr - my mentor from Code Institute
+- Harry Dhillon - my mentor from Code Institute
-- Julia Konn - for testing the app extensively
-- Rachel Rock - for testing the app extensively
+- Cristian Deri - for testing the app extensively
-- Kamil Kwiatkowski - for testing the app extensively
+- Robert Andersson - for testing the app extensively
+- The team at Tutor Support at Code Institure - for helping me with my bugs
+- My classmates - for helping me when asked for help on Slack